 Thai Culture, Society, and Business

-- Focus: the influence of Thai culture and society on Thai business
+- Explore the influence of Thai culture and society on Thai business

-- Visit businesses, universities, and cultural sites; options may include local entrepreneurial ventures, local boutiques with arts and crafts, major corporations, agricultural farms, textile factories, etc.
+- Engage with businesses, and cultural sites in Bangkok & Chiang Mai; options may include local entrepreneurial ventures, local boutiques with arts and crafts, major corporations, agricultural farms, textile factories, etc.

-- Ride an elephant through Baan Chang Elephant Park to learn about Thai elephants and their caretaking; feed the elephants banana and sugar cane, learn basic commands, and even help bathe some of the resident elephants
+- Day trip to Elephant Jungle Sancturary to learn about Thai elephants and their caretaking; feed the elephants banana and sugar cane, learn basic commands, and even help bathe some of the resident elephants

 - Explore craft shops and stalls, learn how different products are made- from silk umbrellas to cotton weaving and lacquer ware